cossacklabs/product-docs/acra/security-controls/zones/_index.md

 [AcraServer](/acra/configuring-maintaining/general-configuration/acra-server/) can be configured to use a static ZoneID for encryption, flag `zonemode_enable` should be set to `true` (enabled).

-When [AcraServer is used with encryptor config](/acra/configuring-maintaining/controls-configuration-on-acraserver/), you can specify which table columns should be encrypted and what Zone that should be used.
+When [AcraServer is used with encryptor config](/acra/configuring-maintaining/controls-configuration-on-acraserver/), you can specify which table columns should be encrypted and what Zone should be used.
 Application doesn't need to encrypt the data, know the appropriate ZoneID, or store the zone public key.
 AcraServer will transparently encrypt and decrypt data according to its configuration.

 {{< hint info >}}
 **Note:**